 The priorities are informed by local experience and knowledge.
 The MDBA works with environmental water holders and managers to help identify regional priorities considered important at a Basin scale.
-The MDBA consults with environmental water holders and managers before publishing the Basin environmental watering outlook early in the calendar year.
-This provides a mid-year summary of progress, considers weather and water availability forecasts, and gives an early indication of possible priorities.

 The MDBA formally considers state annual environmental watering priorities in early June.
 The Basin-wide significance of regional priorities is considered.
 This includes: the significance of the environmental benefit if the priority is met; the risk of not listing the priority; certainty and likelihood of benefit; and synergies and multiple outcomes.
 These assessments will help determine whether a site, environmental watering action or outcome should be included in the Basin annual environmental watering priorities.